mizerc/nutrition-calculator-api/README.md

 # Nutrition Calculator API

-A in-progress API platform to serve a nutrition tracking and meal management, built with Java17 and Spring Framework.
+An in-progress API platform for nutrition tracking and meal management, built with Java 17 and the Spring Framework.

 ## Tech Stack